Updated 24 Feb 2021

 When you purchase a Foxtel entertainment plan from Telstra, you get the exact same features you’d get if you went directly through Foxtel.
-There’s the latest iQ4K box, which delivers a wide range of features for a more convenient viewing experience.
-You can record, rewind, stream and watch live sport, shows and movies with ease as long as you’re connected to the internet.
+There’s the latest iQ4 box, which delivers a wide range of features for a more convenient viewing experience.
+You can record, rewind, stream and watch live sport, shows, and movies with ease as long as you’re connected to the internet.
 You can see what shows are trending to make selection easier, access a library that allows you to store up to 345 hours of recorded shows in standard definition or 160 hours in HD, and the Bluetooth remote lets you control the iQ4 even when your box is out of sight.
-If you’re subscribed to the Sports pack and also add the HD upgrade, you get free access to Australia’s first 4K TV channel, too, broadcasting live sports like Formula 1 Grand Prix in ultra high definition.
+If you’re subscribed to the Sports HD or Movies HD packs, you get free access to Australia’s first 4K TV channels, too, broadcasting live sports like the Hyundai A-League and the best 4K movies in ultra high definition.

-Same Foxtel TV Packs – Lower Costs
+Budget Foxtel TV Packs

 Foxtel has an excellent range of entertainment plans to choose from.
 But if you’re budget-conscious, like most are, you might want to re-evaluate your options.
 This is where Foxtel from Telstra steps in.
 They offer the very same range of channel packs, only cheaper — as in “it’ll save you hundreds of bucks” cheaper.

 The bottom line is — you can get your entertainment fix direct through Foxtel or you can get it via Foxtel from Telstra.
-They both deliver high-caliber entertainment packages since the service they’re providing to you is exactly the same.
+They both deliver high-calibre entertainment packages since the service they’re providing to you is exactly the same.
 However, the cheapest way to get a Foxtel subscription is through Foxtel from Telstra.
 In most instances, that’s all customers need to know.

 As you can see, if saving money is your goal, Foxtel from Telstra delivers excellent value with their well-priced packages and bundles.
 But maybe you’re still on the fence about getting Foxtel installed in the first place – it might be difficult to install where you live, or you may only be renting and not willing to commit to a 12-month plan that has a penalty (even if only a small one) for leaving early.